Master’s Degree

 Lawrence S. Motz is an adjunct faculty member at Sotheby's Institute New York.
 Upon graduation from business school, Motz became an institutional emerging markets bond trader and later an investment banker with Prudential Securities, PaineWebber (UBS), and Kaufman Brothers, a boutique investment bank specializing in telecommunications.
 During that time, he also co-founded and served as CFO of eNet China, an early online Internet retailer headquartered in Beijing, China.

-Faculty, MA Art Business, New York & Online
+Faculty, MA in Art Business, New York and Online

 Judith Prowda has been a member of the Sotheby’s institute of Art Masters of Art Business Faculty since 2007.
 She is an attorney, mediator, and arbitrator focused on art law, copyright, entertainment and commercial law.
 She is a founding member of Stropheus Art Law, a collective of art law and business specialists who offer unbundled services to the art community.

-Adjunct Faculty, MA Art Business, New York and Online Courses
+Adjunct Faculty, MA in Art Business, New York and Online Courses

 Betsy Thomas is the founder and director of Thomas Art Advisory LLC, an art advisory and appraisal firm based in New York.
 She works closely with private collectors and institutions advising them on how to build high-quality collections as well as managing sales of estates, private and corporate collections as well as helping them navigate the charitable donation landscape.

-Adjunct Faculty, MA Art Business, New York and Online Courses
+Adjunct Faculty, MA in Art Business, New York and Online Courses

 Maria brings over 25 years of international experience in the art world, first at museums – National Museum of Catalan Art, MNAC, in Barcelona and at the Louvre in Paris- then at Sotheby’s Auction House in London.
 During her time at Sotheby’s, she gained experience in all aspects of the auction world with a focus on business and client development.
 She has participated in numerous auctions and worked closely with all Sotheby’s European offices.